It’s your tax return, so doesn’t it make sense to check it’s accuracy?

 Don’t fall for tax professionals advertising Guaranteed Refunds

 One of the main reasons to read your tax return before signing it is to make sure there are no inaccurate filing of refunds.
 The above Fiscal Arbitrator case goes a long way to prove why you should be wary of guaranteed refunds that many tax firms promise.
-Yes, this is an unfortunate realty that lot of independent tax accountants providing seasonal tax services in Canada try to claim deductions and credits for the clients which they are not entitled to; just to make the client happy.
+Yes, this is an unfortunate reality that a lot of independent tax accountants providing seasonal tax services in Canada try to claim deductions and credits for the clients which they are not entitled to; just to make the client happy.

 During tax season, you will find many firms advertising guaranteed returns to earn a few quick bucks.
 You should always be careful when choosing your tax services provider in Canada and make all efforts to stay away from fraudulent ones.